-This isn’t science fiction, though it is very dumbed down.
-In human fetuses, the gonads initially develop in a bi-potential state, meaning they can become either ovaries or testes.
+The gonads in human fetuses initially develop in a bi-potential state, meaning they can become either ovaries or testes.
 The SRY gene on the Y chromosome releases a protein called Testis Determining Factor (TDF).
 This protein then starts a chain reaction with SOX9 production (another protein), which causes the gonadal cells to form into the Sertoli and Leydig cells that make up the testes.
-If TDF is never produced or is interfered with then the gonad cells form into the Theca cells and follicles which comprise the ovaries.
+If TDF is never produced or is interfered with then the gonad cells form into the Theca cells and Follicles which comprise the ovaries.

 Once formed, the testes then begin producing a testosterone surge which typically starts in the 8th week of gestation and continues until the 24th week.
 This surge, combined with another hormone from the placenta, is responsible for the development of the penis and scrotum.
 Genitalia formation starts around week 9 and becomes identifiable by the 11th week.
 If the surge does not occur, or the body does not respond to it (such as in the case of Androgen Insensitivity Syndrome) then the genitalia form into the vulva, vagina and uterus instead.